dhrubo55/personal-blog/content/posts/day94.md

 ### Auto-Configuration: The Double-Edged Sword

 Spring Boot's auto-configuration is brilliant for getting started fast.
 But in production?
-It's scanning and conditionally configuring things you'll *never* use.
+It's scanning and conditionally configuring things one might *never* use.

 One can have lots of **auto-configurations** enabled, and actually need maybe very few of them.